lanl/ExactPack/doc/source/developers_guide.rst

 meta-classes; for details see the source code) to simplify documenting the parameters.
-We want the parameters to be consistently documented in the manual, the :func:`help` function, and to have the help information available to tools such as the GUI.
+We want the parameters to be consistently documented in the manual, the :func:`help` function, and to have the help information available to other tools.
 This is done in an automated fashion via the :attr:`ExactSolver.parameters` attribute.
 As described above, this attribute consists of a :class:`dict` with all parameters of the solver class as keywords, and a short, one-line